-The Commission adopts the cost estimate provided by NBNCBC for its wireline maximum cap and Conifer's recommendation for the maximum cap for fixed wireless.
+The PD proposed adopting the cost estimate provided by NBNCBC for its wireline maximum cap and Conifer's recommendation for the maximum cap for fixed wireless.
 Conifer's proposed \$500 cap appears to be a reasonable estimate based upon its experience providing fixed wireless broadband access as a business model.
 NBNCBC's cost estimate for deployment of wireline facilities for a line extension is based on an actual quote provided by Comcast in 2012 and adjusted for inflation to 2018 price levels.
-We designate a \$5,300 cap (rounded from \$5,277.18) for wireline line extensions.
+CCTA, in comments to the PD, and NBNCBC in reply comments, disagree with the Commission using the \$5,300 threshold.
+CCTA notes that the CASF Infrastructure Grant Account rules (D.18-12-018) adopted a \$9,300 maximum cap for ministerial review.